gankLei-X/De-MSI/README.md

 # Quickly start

 ## Input
-The input consists of preprocessed MSI data with a two-dimensional shape of [XY, P], where X and Y represent the pixel numbers of the horizontal and vertical coordinates of the MSI data, respectively, and P represents the number of ions.
-A masking matrix [XY, 1], where the background is set to 0, and the tissue region is set to 1.
+The input consists of preprocessed MSI data with a two-dimensional shape of [XY, P], where X and Y represent the pixel numbers for the horizontal and vertical coordinates of the MSI data, respectively, and P represents the number of ions.
+Additionally, the input includes a peak list with a shape of [P, 1], a masking matrix [XY, 1] where the background is set to 0 and the tissue region is set to 1, and a Monoisotope-Isotope pair matrix, where the first column is the m/z values of monoisotopic ions and the second column is the corresponding isotopic ions.

 ## Run De-MSI model